tjmeem/Accuracy-and-realism-of-CMIP6-candidate-models-in-Great-Lakes-precipitation/README.md

 Example R code: nc <- nc_open("https://dapds00.nci.org.au/thredds/dodsC/uc0/Test_pixel_count.nc")

 ## Code:
 Note to Meem: update all lines of code where you read in data to link directly to a URL in Zenodo repository or to the corresponding processed data folder in github repository.
+Most of these filepaths direct to the downloads folder of your PC.
 Assume the repository itself is the working directory, so an example file path would be "./processed_data/filename.txt"
 ### Function
 1. PI.R – Calculates CDD,CWD,TP,EPD,MDP and SAI (Standard Precipitation Anomaly)
 2.	ivss.R – Calculates the IVSS